grpc/proposal/A41-xds-rbac.md

 behavior.

-New validation should occur for `HttpConnectionManager` to allow equating `direct_remote_ip` and `remote_ip`.
-If the implementation does not distinguish between these fields, then `xff_num_trusted_hops` must be unset or zero and `original_ip_detection_extensions` must be empty.
+New validation should occur for `HttpConnectionManager` to allow equating RBAC's `direct_remote_ip` and `remote_ip`.
+If the RBAC implementation does not distinguish between these fields, then `HttpConnectionManager.xff_num_trusted_hops` must be unset or zero and `HttpConnectionManager.original_ip_detection_extensions` must be empty.
 If either field has an incorrect value, the Listener must be NACKed.
 For simplicity, this behavior applies independent of the Listener type (both client-side and server-side).

 The core policy matching logic should be split into an "RBAC engine" to allow internal reuse with a non-xDS API.
 Any non-xDS API will not be RBAC, so this